IR Score V1: Cost Transparency Score

 How often is the score recomputed?

-The score is computed on every page render against the live data file at data/cost-reference.json.
-Whenever the underlying dataset is updated (sources added, ranges refreshed, reasonableness bounds adjusted), the score reflects the current state without manual intervention.
+The score is computed on every page render against the underlying cost reference data.
+Whenever the data is updated (sources added, ranges refreshed, maximum-plausible price ceilings adjusted), the score reflects the current state without manual intervention.